 Are you using a CRM to organize your contact information and manage your sales efforts?
 If not, call me at 407.406.3959 and I will recommend some free tools to get started.
 Nothing is more important to growing your business than managing your contact information.

 Keywords are hugely important when it comes to inbound marketing.
 Keywords are the main reason your website ranks on search engines, which is one important way people find you.
 People need to find you before they can become leads.
 But like everything in inbound marketing, it's all about attracting the right kinds of people so that they can become good, qualified leads.

 Before you can start optimizing for keywords, you need to get cracking on your keyword research and focus on long-tail rather than high-level keywords.
 High-level keywords are tempting to focus on because they are often intuitive.
-If you manufacture laser marking systems, then "laser" is likely to be one of the first keywords you think of.
+If you manufacture laser marking systems, "laser" will likely be one of the first keywords you think of.

 There are a couple of problems with high-level keywords, however.
 First, high-level keywords tend to have a lot of competition.
-If you thought of "laser," so did all of your competitors.
-This means it's going to be much harder to rank higher for these types of keywords.
+If you thought of "laser," so did all your competitors.
+This means ranking higher for these types of keywords will be much harder.

 Second, high-level keywords don't offer a lot of differentiation in searches.
-"Laser" is a very broad term and covers a huge range of specific types, purposes, industries, sizes, etc. This leads us to the third problem; high-level keywords are lousy converters.
-Someone searching for "lasers" is probably not ready to make a purchase.
+"Laser" is a broad term covering a huge range of specific types, purposes, industries, sizes, etc. This leads us to the third problem; high-level keywords are lousy converters.
+Someone searching for "lasers" is probably not ready to purchase.